krishnap25/mauve-experiments/README.md

 via `pip install mauve-text`, please see [this repository](https://github.com/krishnap25/mauve)._

+**Summary**:
+* The rest of the README describes how to create the generations and reproduce the experiments described in the paper.
+* To download the generations used in the papers, see [here](https://github.com/krishnap25/mauve-experiments/blob/main/download_generations.md).
+This will still require you to featurize the generations and compute the metrics.
+* The data we collected in the human evaluations can be found [here](https://github.com/krishnap25/mauve-experiments/blob/main/human_evaluation.md).
+The code to compute the corresponding Bradley-Terry coefficients can be found [here](https://github.com/krishnap25/mauve-experiments/blob/main/human_eval-compute_BT_scores.ipynb).

 ## Dependencies
 The code is written in Python and the dependencies are:
 - Python >= 3.6